rotki/rotki/docs/installation_guide.rst

     $ sudo pip install -r requirements.txt

-If you want to also have the developer requirements in order to develop rotkehlchen then do:::
+If you want to also have the developer requirements in order to develop rotki then do:::

     $ pip install -r requirements_dev.txt